-This 7-day conservation photography workshop teaches you how to craft a visual story and get your work in front of publishers
+This 7-day nature conservation photography workshop teaches you how to craft a visual story and get your work in front of publishers

 Due to COVID-19, our 2020 workshops have been cancelled.